 To find your train you may need to match this train number (and not your destination), to the information that's displayed on departure screens at stations.

-It should theoretically be available when travelling by other InOui services (those which are listed as 'TGV') on these routes* only:
+It should theoretically be available when travelling by other InOui services (those which are listed as 'TGV' on the ticketing websites) on these routes:*

 Wi-Fi is NOT available on the Intercités services.

 All on board announcements on domestic trains are French language only.

 The train conductors may not speak English on IC and TER trains; particularly those that don’t serve Paris.

 SNCF doesn't provide restaurant cars on any of its trains services, the TGV InOui services have Bars, but the food available isn't particularly exceptional.